Clarence Mitchell III: Career

 On the national level, Mitchell was also elected to serve as President of the National Black Caucus of State Legislators, from 1979 to 1985.

-Controversy

-Mitchell pleaded no contest in 1964 to charges of failing to file income taxes.
+Legal issues

 In 1983 he was charged with carrying a weapon onto an airplane.

 A year after leaving the Senate in 1986, Mitchell was convicted of attempting to obstruct a grand jury, committing wire fraud and attempting to tamper with a federal investigation in the Wedtech scandal.
 He was sentenced to 54 months in prison, but was released after serving 18 months.

 Personal life

 Mitchell was married to Joyce Ellis.
-Their seven children include Clarence Mitchell IV, who served in the Maryland House of Delegates and the Maryland State Senate, and also hosted The C4 Show on WBAL radio.
+Their seven children include Clarence Mitchell IV, Stepson to Joyce, who served in the Maryland House of Delegates and the Maryland State Senate, and also hosted The C4 Show on WBAL radio.

 Mitchell died October 11, 2012, in Randallstown, Maryland.